NithinSangsi/Redux_Learning/README.md

 ## Redux Small Application — Description

-The `Redux_small_applicatio` folder contains a simple counter application built with React and Redux Toolkit.
+The `Redux_small_application` folder contains a simple counter application built with React and Redux Toolkit.
 It illustrates how to:

 - Create a Redux store and provide it to the React app.
 - Define a slice with reducers and actions (increment, decrement, reset).